What Are Porcelain Veneers?

 Bonding of veneers: This appointment will take about one or two hours.
 To apply the veneer, the tooth is cleansed with specific chemicals to achieve a bond.
 Once a special cement is sandwiched between the veneer and tooth, a visible light beam initiates the release of a catalyst to harden the cement.

-In the above photos, veneers were done on the upper front six teeth.
+In the below photos, veneers were done on the upper front six teeth.
 Working with a periodontal surgeon, plastic surgery of the gums was done to even the contour and level across the front and to cover the recession.
 A youthful, beautiful appearance is restored!